 Developed as the most road-biased model, the Range Rover Velar is sportier, more agile and has less inertia than other Range Rover models.
 The Land Rover design director Gerry McGovern said, the Velar is the most aerodynamically designed Land Rover yet.
-Touted at the youngest SUV in Range Rover line-up, it is expected to be the most appealing model in visual terms (within line-up) laden with multiple high-tech features.
-While the Hill Descent Control (HDC) will be standard across the carline, the Terrain Response 2 will be an optional offering.
+Touted as the youngest SUV in Range Rover line-up, the Velar is the most appealing model in visual terms (within line-up) packed with a range of high-tech features.
+All variants of the SUV will get Hill Descent Control (HDC) as standard safety fitment, while the Terrain Response 2 will be an optional offering.
 Read – New Land Rover Discovery – Pictures & Details

-The Velar shares its underpinning with the Jaguar F-Pace, and looks quite masculine and sporty.
-Design elements such as LED headlamps integrated with LED DRLs, large bumper, clamshell bonnet and sportier 22-inch tyres add more its aggressive appeal.
-Cabin of the SUV brims with several advanced comfort features such as new Touch Pro Duo infotainment system with two 10-inch touchscreens, premium leather upholstery, active rear locking e-differential, 20-way power adjustable seats with cooling and heating functions, etc.
+The Velar shares its platform with the Jaguar F-Pace, and appears quite masculine and sporty.
+Styling bits such as LED headlamps integrated with LED DRLs, large bumper, clamshell bonnet and sportier 22-inch tyres add more to its aggressive appeal.
+Interior of the SUV brims with several advanced comfort features such as new Touch Pro Duo infotainment system with two 10-inch touchscreens, premium leather upholstery, active rear locking e-differential, 20-way power adjustable seats with cooling and heating functions, etc.

-The much-awaited fourth Range Rover SUV was first introduced in 1970.
 The name ‘Velar’ comes from the Latin word ‘velaris’ which means ‘to cover or veil’.
-The company’s Solihull based UK facility will serve as production for the Velar.
+Production of the SUV will take place at the company’s Solihull based facility in UK.
 In the Land Rover’s lineup, the Velar will fit between the Evoque and Range Rover Sport and shares its technology with the similarly sized Jaguar F-Pace.
 Prices of the new Land Rover SUV will start from Rs 79 lakh for the entry-level model, and go up to Rs 1.18 crore for the fully-loaded high-spec HSE diesel variant (ex-showroom).

-The 4th Range Rover SUV will first go on sale in the UK market.
-The India launch of the Velar is likely to happen sooner than the expected.
-A latest carandbike report claims that the new SUV will be rolled out in the Indian market on 21st September 2017.
-However, the company hasn’t yet confirmed the launch details of the vehicle.
+The 4th Range Rover SUV will first see a release in the UK market.
+The British carmaker will bring in the Velar in India after the launch of new-generation Discovery.
+It could be rolled out towards the end of this year.
+However, the company hasn’t yet confirmed launch date and details of the vehicle.
 JLR dealers have already commenced taking pre-orders for the vehicle.

 |2.0 Petrol S||Rs 79 lakh|